 Watching TV, using a computer or playing a computer game is not play.

-The Australian Department of Health recommends that children under two should not watch television or use electronic devices.
+The Australian Department of Health recommends that children under 2 should not watch television or use electronic devices.
 View Australia's Physical Activity and Sedentary Behaviour Guidelines for recommended time limits for other age groups.

 Ensure your home is safe for babies or toddlers to play in by putting child-proof locks on cupboards and covers over electric power points.
 Keep potentially dangerous objects, medicines and poisonous substances out of reach or locked away.
 Don’t let young children play with small objects they may choke on.

 When young children play outdoors, ensure that a parent or a trusted caregiver is nearby and never let kids play in water or a pool on their own.

 Learn more here about the development and quality assurance of healthdirect content.